Trial team

 The NHS-Galleri trial is organised and funded by a number of partner organisations.

-The trial is run by the Cancer Research UK & King’s College London Cancer Prevention Trials Unit, a team of cancer researchers and trial managers at King’s College London (King’s).
+The trial is run by The Cancer Research UK Cancer Prevention Trials Unit at QMUL, a team of cancer researchers and trial managers at Queen Mary University of London (QMUL).
 They coordinate this trial and will analyse the results.
+The unit was based at King’s College London before moving to QMUL.

 The study is in partnership with the National Health Service (NHS) England.
 They provide follow-up and care related to the trial.
 The National Disease Registration Service provides data for the trial.

-The Chief Investigators for the trial are Professor Richard Neal, a GP researcher who is interested in cancer screening, and Professor Charles Swanton, a cancer researcher at University College London and the Francis Crick Institute, and the Chief Clinician of Cancer Research UK.
+The Chief Investigators for the trial are Professor Richard Neal, a GP researcher at University of Exeter, and Professor Charles Swanton, a cancer researcher at University College London and the Francis Crick Institute.
+The Co-Investigator and Lead Statistician for the trial is Professor Peter Sasieni, a cancer researcher and statistician at Queen Mary University of London.

-Richard is a part time GP and Professor of Primary Care at the University of Exeter.
+Professor Richard Neal FRCGP MBChB PhD is a part time GP and Professor of Primary Care.
 His research examines the interface between primary care/general practice and cancer, with a particular focus in cancer diagnostics.

-Professor Charles Swanton FRS FRCP is a clinician scientist.
+Professor Charles Swanton FRCP BSc PhD is a clinician scientist.
 His research focuses on the management of metastatic cancer.

 Who developed the Galleri test?

-The Galleri test was developed by researchers at GRAIL, LLC in the US.
+The Galleri test was developed by researchers at GRAIL, Inc. in the US.
 Results from trials using the Galleri test suggest that the test can work well.
-The NHS now wants to do further work to understand whether the test works well enough to routinely offer it to people in the UK in the future.

 Is anyone else involved?